 SEWER RATES AND ALLOCATED SEWER SYSTEMS RESOURCES

-The Sewer System Management Plan must include a detailed narrative explanation of local funding sources, including sewer rate schedule and structure, necessary to fund staff, contractors, consultant, equipment and training needed for full compliance with this General Order, including, at minimum, the following:
+The SSMP should include a narrative explanation of local funding sources, including sewer rate schedule and structure, used to fund staff, contractors, consultant, equipment and training for operating, maintaining, and improving the collection system:

 Minimum Sewer System Management Program Resources

-The Sewer System Management Plan must include a general overview of the minimum necessary planning, operation, maintenance, engineering, and administrative resources for the Enrollee’s sewer system and other pertinent utilities for the prevention of all spills and elimination of discharges to waters of the State.

 Current Sewer Rate Schedule(s) and Local Funding Resources

-The Sewer System Management Plan must include:
+The SSMP should include:

 Current local board-approved sewer rate structure and schedule(s);

-Forecasted period the local board will update the current rates; and
+Forecasted period the local board will update the current rates, if applicable; and

-Other local funding resources, .
+Other funding resources, if applicable.

 Organizational Staffing Plan and Organizational Chart

-The Sewer System Management Plan must include an Organizational Staffing Plan identifying all staff resources necessary for compliance with this General Order.
-The Organizational Staffing Plan must include a sewer system departmental Organizational Chart with names, job classifications, telephone numbers, and email addresses of all sewer system staff, supervisors, director/general managers, and governing board, by division/department.
-The Organizational Chart must identify the Legally Responsible Official and staff that directly manage operations, maintenance, and engineering.

-The Organizational Staffing Plan must include job classifications for each staff type, including applicable certification or licensing required for each position
+The SSMP must include: the name of the Legally Responsible Official (LRO)(s) as described in Section 5.5, as well as, the position titles, telephone numbers, or email addresses for management, administrative, and maintenance positions responsible for implementing specific measures in the SSMP program.
+The SSMP must identify lines of authority through an organization chart or similar document with a narrative explanation.

 Chain of Communication for Reporting Spills

-The Sewer System Management Plan must include a detailed description and corresponding information of the required chain of communication from initial receipt of spill information to the final reporting and certification of a spill in the California Integrated Water Quality System (CIWQS).
-The chain of communication must include all administrative, technical, managerial, and public outreach staff of the sewer department, and of other utilities involved in an emergency spill response.
+The Sewer System Management Plan should include a description and corresponding information of the required chain of communication from initial receipt of spill information to the final reporting and certification of a spill in the California Integrated Water Quality System (CIWQS), including identifying by position title the administrative, technical, managerial, and public outreach staff involved in an emergency spill response.

+The SSMP may include a list of key contact telephone numbers at other utilities or agencies that are to be notified in the event of a spill.

 Sewer System Department and Local Resources Program Budgets

-The Sewer System Management Plan must include detailed information regarding short-term and long-term cumulative budget(s) for the Enrollee’s compliance with this General Order.
-Detailed information regarding short-term cumulative budget(s) must include current short-term plans to address deficiencies in budget needed to address, at minimum, the following divisions:
+The SSMP must include information regarding budget(s) for the Enrollee’s compliance with this General Order.
+The budget information should include:

-Collection system operation, maintenance, and engineering divisions;
+Collection system operation, maintenance, planning, and engineering;

 Capital improvement program;